mattclarke/advent_of_code_24/README.md

 ## Day 3
 - Part 1: Regex to find the digits.
 - Part 2: Regex to find "do()", "don't()" and the digits.

+## Day 4
+- Part 1: Added padding around the data, so don't need to worry about edges.
+For every 'X' see if there is a 'MAS' in any direction.
+- Part 2: For every 'A' see if there is a 'MAS' on the two diagonals.